Installing and using the Cisco AnyConnect client with Ubuntu for UCI VPN- Jeff Stern (jas at uci dot edu) (1)

-OIT has a good general instruction page on setting up the Cisco AnyConnect VPN client software for Linux, but owing to Ubuntu's Network Manager infrastructure being so different, I got tripped up in a couple of places and thought I'd pass on some tips for those who have Ubuntu and want to connect into UCI's VPN.
-At that time, I was using Ubuntu 10, but in the latest versions (12 & 13), it has gotten much easier.
+OIT has a good general instruction page on setting up the Cisco AnyConnect VPN client software for Linux, but I got tripped up in a couple of places and thought I'd pass on some heads-ups for other Ubuntu users.

 in a terminal, type: